rapidsai/docs/releases/process.md

 Project Leads
 {: .label .label-blue}

+1. Final call for new release artifacts in PIC synch (2 weeks prior to cuDF burndown)
-1. Move any open pull requests targeting `branch-M.B` to target `branch-M.C` instead
+2. Move any open pull requests targeting `branch-M.B` to target `branch-M.C` instead
-2. Wait for confirmation from operations on the branch switch
+3. Wait for confirmation from operations on the branch switch
-3. Continue `M.C` development
+4. Continue `M.C` development
-4. Respond promptly to operations if any issues are found with the `M.B` release
+5. Respond promptly to operations if any issues are found with the `M.B` release

 Operations
 {: .label .label-purple}